-A broken electricity meter affects the essential supply of power to your home.
+A broken electricity meter affects the essential power supply to your home.

-The Department of Housing is your landlord and needs to know when a meter is broken so it can fix it as soon as possible.
+The Department of Territory Families, Housing and Communities is your landlord and needs to know when a meter is broken so it can be fixed as soon as possible.

 - tenancy contract officer

 - community housing officer